Reactive Chat application using ServiceStack and Fable in F#

 } with interface IReturn<OutputMessages>

-And here is Service
+And here is the Service:

 type ServerEventsServices() =